Director of Tennis and Head Coach of Women's Tennis

 Oklahoma Christian, 2000

-Chris Young is entering his fourth season as the head coach of the Oklahoma State women's tennis program.
-After spending five years as the Wichita State Director of Tennis, Young returned three seasons ago to his home state where he competed as a collegian and began his coaching career.
+Chris Young is entering his sixth season as the head coach of the Oklahoma State women's tennis program.
+After spending five years as the Wichita State Director of Tennis, Young returned four seasons ago to his home state where he competed as a collegian and began his coaching career.

-The Cowgirl program saw its biggest win ever when the team defeated No. 6 Texas for the fourth time in history.
-As a result, the Cowgirls received a No. 5 seeding and spot in the quarterfinals of the Big 12 Championships as well as a bid to the Tuscaloosa Regional in the NCAA Tournament.
+Oklahoma State finished with an 11-10 record in Young's third season.
+The Cowgirl program saw its biggest win ever in 2012 when the team defeated No. 6 Texas for the fourth time in history.
+As a result, the Cowgirls received a No. 5 seeding and a spot in the quarterfinals of the Big 12 Championships, as well as a bid to the Tuscaloosa Regional in the NCAA Tournament.
 OSU fell in its first match of each tournament.

-Under Young's direction, two Cowgirls received recognition in 2012.
-C.C.
-Sardinha was named to the 2012 Academic All-Big 12 tennis team, and Meghan Blevins was named 2012 ITA Central Region Rookie of the Year.
+Under Young's direction, Meghan Blevins was named ITA Central Region Rookie of the Year in 2012.

 In his first year as OSU, Young led the Cowgirls to a 13-10 finish, their best in three years, and picked up his milestone 200th career coaching win.

 Young's coaching prowess was evident as his 2010 Cowgirls reached the quarterfinals of the Big 12 Championship and received several individual accolades.
 His athletes earned a Big 12 Newcomer of the Year award, a No. 4 singles Big 12 co-championship and a doubles spot on the all-conference team.